Presentation of data

 Reviews are usually 2500 words in the main text plus up to 40 references.

 Reviews are usually invited, although unsolicited reviews may be considered for publication.
-Authors hoping to submit an unsolicited review should first consult the Editor-in-Chief at email@example.com.
-Proposals should include an abstract or detailed summary and a full outline of the review, along with the keywords and a full author list with titles, affiliations and areas of expertise; please state which sections of the review each author will be responsible for.
+Authors hoping to submit an unsolicited review should first consult the Editor-in-Chief at firstname.lastname@example.org.
+Proposals should include an abstract or detailed summary and a full outline of the review, along with the keywords and a full author list, affiliations and areas of expertise; please state which sections of the review each author will be responsible for.

 Please be aware that even if you are given the go-ahead to submit your review to Diabetologia, your manuscript will undergo peer review and there can be absolutely no guarantee of eventual acceptance.